 It’s your phone on your dash … with extra help from Siri

-With that said, we think that those who are able to enjoy what CarPlay has to offer right now, should – albeit with tempered expectations.
-In spite of its spotty performance in some areas, CarPlay on the whole is incredibly cool tool, and absolutely worth enduring some growing pains in order to experience using it.
+On the whole, CarPlay is an incredibly cool tool, and absolutely worth enduring some quirks in order to experience using it.
 Here’s a breakdown of what you can expect:

 If you don’t feel like dealing with Siri, that’s OK, too.
-You may skip right past Siri and look up the person you want to call using all of the familiar tabs available on your iPhone.
-Favorites, Recents, and Contacts are readily available.
-From there you may scroll around using touch controls or any built in cursor controls your vehicle may offer.
+You may skip right past Siri and look up the person you want to call using all of the familiar tabs available on your iPhone; Favorites, Recents, and Contacts are readily available.
+From there you may scroll around using touch controls or any built-in cursor control your vehicle offers.
 Access to the keypad and visual voice mail is also one touch away.

 CarPlay’s Messages app is one of our favorite features.
 If you receive a message while connected to CarPlay, an alert will appear at the top of the screen, no matter what you’re doing.

 It is your choice whether or not to pull up the message, but if you do, Siri will ask you if you want to have the message read to you.
 If you choose to respond, you’ll be given the option to review your response just to make sure Siri got it right, and change it if necessary.

 During our testing, we conducted extensive text-based conversations without once touching our phone … it was liberating.

 Messages also integrates with the Maps app in that any address texted to you will be available in a list of destinations Maps keeps stored for reference.
 Speaking of Maps …